The She Beast: Production

-The entire film was shot in 21 days.
-Many members of the crew appeared in the film as minor roles.
+Development

+Director Michael Reeves had previously been an assistant director on Castle of the Living Dead (1964), produced by Paul Maslansky.
+After that film proved a financial success, Reeves invested his own money in The She-Beast to kickstart his directing career.
+Screenonline notes that the film contains elements that would recur in Reeves' later, more well-known film Witchfinder General, notably its opening witch-hunt scene.

+The screenplay was written by Reeves, Charles B. Griffith, F. Amos Powell, and Mel Welles, under the collective pen name 'Michael Byron'.

+Casting

 Barbara Steele accepted a salary of $1,000 for working one single day.
 She was forced to work that day for 22 hours.

-Sources conflict in crediting the production country of the film.
+Ian Ogilvy was an old friend of Reeves.

+Filming

+Filming took place in Italy (along Lake Vico and in Pomezia) and Yugoslavia.
+The entire film was shot in 21 days.
+Due to the film's low-budget, many members of the crew appeared in the film as minor roles.

+Griffith and Welles were the film's second unit directors, and shot several comedic scenes without Reeves' input.
+Reeves was reticent to include them, but left them in because of the film's already brisk runtime.

 Release

 The film was purchased for release by Miracle Films as Revenge of the Blood Beast and released in Kilburn, London in late 1966.
 It was released in Rome, Italy in July 1967, where it was distributed by Cineriz.
 The film was also released in 1966 in the United States by Europix Consolidated Corporation as The She-Beast.
-The film played as early as 2 May 1966 in Atlanta in the United States.
+The film played as early as 2 May 1966 in Atlanta in the United States.'